 Typical FAN evening programs last 60 minutes, including Q&A.

 Grand Rounds talks last 60 minutes, with 30 minutes for Q&A, 90 minutes total.

 FAN programs are typically suitable for youth ages 12+.
 We always indicate an age guideline on our flyers.
-We welcome younger children, too, if the accompanying adult feels that the child has the behavioral skills to attend a lecture.

 Every so often a speaker asks that we not record the event, and we always comply.